lsst-tstn/tstn-006/index.rst

 Ion Pump
 ^^^^^^^^

-is a device that pulls particles out of the air by applying a large voltage across two plates, causing a field gradient large enough to ionize gas particles which are then pulled to the plates and captured.
+The Ion Pump is a device that pulls particles out of the air by applying a large voltage across two plates, causing a field gradient large enough to ionize gas particles which are then pulled to the plates and captured.
 The voltage required to achieve this is a few kV, so care should be